lowepowerlab/protocols/onboarding.md

 * **Lab Notebooks** are property of the lab and will digital and be backed up regularly (Bonus--you can keep a copy to use as a reference when you leave the lab!).
 I recommend using Microsoft OneNote and following the practices recommended here. https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006918 I suggest labbies use the YYYY/MM/DD datestamp format because it's easiest to sort numerically.
     * If you make scratch paper notes, take photos & attach it to your notebook.
 Same with scratch calculations in excel -- screenshots.
 If you are transitioning from a paper labnotebook, you can also use photos --> OneNote as an interim solution.
     * Notebook should be completed by the end of the week.
-    * Notebook should be backed up monthly to the cloud.
+    * Notebook should be backed up monthly to the cloud (automatically preferred).
     * Although your data is the property of the lab, a digital lab notebook is in your best interest.
 You'll always be able to look back at the methods you optimized & potentially write your papers on a beach / coffee shop / ski lodge in Tahoe.